Unramifiedness of weight one Hilbert Hecke algebras: Doubling and Hecke algebras

 \subsection{Hilbert modular forms of parallel weight $1$}

-It is important to distinguish between Katz modular forms defined on the fine moduli space and those on the coarse quotient by the action of the totally positive units of~${\fo}$.
+It is important to distinguish between Katz Hilbert modular forms defined on the fine moduli space and those on the coarse quotient by the action of the totally positive units of~${\fo}$.
 The latter enjoy the good Hecke theory for $\GL(2)$ and are the natural objects to study in relation with two dimensional Galois representations (see~\cite{DiWi}).
-In this section, we will define Hilbert modular forms of parallel weight, building on the Katz Hilbert modular forms given in Definition~\ref{defi:HMF-parallel}.
-Even though we give a definition valid in all levels $\fn$ that are prime to~$p$, we nevertheless need to consider the following condition expressing that $\fn$ is sufficiently divisible:
+In this section, we will define Hilbert modular forms of parallel weight building on Definition~\ref{defi:HMF}.
+Even though we give a definition valid in all levels $\fn$ that are prime to~$p$, we nevertheless need to consider the following condition (which is stronger than the one we imposed in \S\ref{section1}) expressing that $\fn$ is sufficiently divisible:

 This condition ensures that $\cX^{\DP}$ is a scheme on which $[\epsilon] \in E= {\fo}^{\times}_+/\{\epsilon \in {\fo}^{\times}|\epsilon-1 \in \fn\}^2$ acts properly and discontinuously by sending $(A, \lambda, \mu)$ to $(A, \epsilon\lambda, \mu)$ (see \cite[Lem.~2.1(iii)]{dimitrov:ihara}).
 For any $\fc\in \cC$, any $\ZZ_p$-algebra $R$, and any parallel weight $k$, this induces an action of $E$ on $M_k^\Katz(\fc,\fn;R)$, whose invariants are denoted by $M_k^\Katz(\fc,\fn;R)^E$.
 The following definition is equivalent to the one used in \cite[\S2.2]{DiWi}.